ameya993/Image-Denoising-using-Multi-level-Wavelet-Convolutional-Neural-Network-/README.md

 Model Performance: The model's performance is evaluated using standard metrics like Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index (SSIM).

+Steps in the Notebook
+Loading the dataset: The notebook loads noisy and clean images for training.

+Preprocessing: Apply wavelet transform for feature extraction.

+Model Building: Construct the Multi-level Wavelet Convolutional Neural Network.

+Training: Train the model on noisy images.

+Testing & Evaluation: Evaluate the model performance using PSNR and SSIM metrics.

+Streamlit Web App: The notebook includes Streamlit code to create a simple web interface where users can upload a noisy image and see the denoised result in real-time.

+RESULTS :  MWCNN  	Blind	sRGB	35.42dB/0.865 (PSNR/SSIM)